pranjuk03/Pranjali_assignment/Assignments_dir/README.txt

+Hello this is pranjali

-this is README file
+This is README file

-this is html assignment folder
+This is css assignment folder